DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/qualifications-you-need-to-teach.md

 You could also receive a scholarship or bursary of up to £29,000 to train to teach certain subjects.
 [Find out more about your eligibility for a scholarship or bursary](/funding-and-support/scholarships-and-bursaries).

-You may have the opportunity to teach other subjects in your career and can train to teach more than one subject.
+You may also have the opportunity to teach other subjects in your career and can train to teach more than one subject.

 ## Do a subject knowledge enhancement (SKE) course